-Psychotropic Reviews (Orange/Osceola & Seminole): CBCCF Clinical Coordinators review the FSFN Psychotropic Medication Report weekly which details any incomplete medication tab information.
+Psychotropic Reviews (Orange/Osceola & Seminole): Embrace Families Clinical Coordinators review the FSFN Psychotropic Medication Report weekly which details any incomplete medication tab information.
 The Clinical Coordinator assists the case management staff in completing the medication tab correctly.
-The CBCCF Clinical Coordinator reviews the medication tabs monthly for 20% of children in OHC that are prescribed medication, and ensures the information is correct based on court orders and the medical report.
-Tracking is maintained that identifies that the coordinator has monitored the completion of pre-consents with UF MedConsults for children on two or more psychotropic medications.
+The Clinical Coordinator reviews the medication tabs monthly for each child in OHC that is prescribed medication, and ensures the information is correct based on court orders and the medical report.
+Tracking is maintained that identifies that the coordinator has monitored the following: review of children under age 11 on two or more psychotropic medications; completeness of medical report; compliance with consent requirements; verification that medication logs were obtained from caregiver, and validation of medical tabs in FSFN.